How to Prep Fresher Tasting Meals

 Freeze Separate Servings

-Cook your soup or casserole and let it cool.
-Clear out a space in your freezer and then ladle the soup into plastic cups.
-Freeze them down for about 2 hours.
+Let’s say you’re making a soup or casserole and want to portion it properly to get you through the week.
+Wait until your soup/casserole is cooled and then ladle your creation into freezable plastic cups.
+Freeze them for about two hours.
 Once frozen, cut them out of the cups and put them all in a large resealable bag.
 Place them back in the freezer and grab and go.

-Food stores better in glass over plastic.
-Use glass food containers or pick up a box of mason jars for really cheap.
+Food stores better in glass containers than plastic.
+Use glass food containers or utilize mason jars for a cheap alternative.

-Prep your entire ‘1 Pot recipes’ (crock pot, stir fry, sauces, soup) and separate the servings into large resealable bags.
-You can freeze entire week's worth of prepared recipes in the large size ziplock bags.
-Freeze and thaw down when you want them.
+Prep your one-pot recipe (crockpot, stir-fry, sauces, soup) in full and separate by servings into large resealable bags.
+You can freeze an entire week’s worth of prepared recipes in large zip-seal bags, then just take them out to thaw when you’re ready!

 Prepare your smoothie and divide it evenly into a muffin tray.
-Grab two chunks of smoothie, add some liquid and blend!
+Then, place your tray in the freezer.
+When you’re ready to drink it, grab two chunks of smoothie, add some liquid and blend!
 Silicone trays are even easier for getting your smoothie portions out.